 - If possible, walk to school with your children or park further from the school and walk part of the way.

 - Buy a fitness DVD and get the whole family to join in — a great way to have a laugh and be active.

 Getting active at work

-- Keep a pair of comfortable walking or running shoes in the car or at work and you will always be ready for a walk or run.
+- Keep a pair of comfortable walking or running shoes at work and you will always be ready for a walk or run.

 - Go for a short walk during your lunch break.

 - Start a walking group with work colleagues or friends and stick to a routine of certain days or times to go out together.

 - If you work in an office, try to avoid long periods of sitting and get up as frequently as you can.